wgrahamb/codeBase/READ_ME.md

      3DOFS.

      Includes multiple three degree of freedom models.
-Some 3DOF translational and one 3DOF side scroller.
+Some 3DOF translational and some 3DOF side scrollers.
 Has a base CPP model and a base python model intended for development and rapid prototype test beds.

      CADAC_SIMULATIONS - Convert to CMake projects.

-     REFERENCE: Modeling and Simulation of Aerospace Vehicle Dynamics, Second Edition, Peter H. Zipfel.
+     REF: Modeling and Simulation of Aerospace Vehicle Dynamics, Second Edition, Peter H. Zipfel.

      This is the source code provided with the textbook listed above.
 It is